jewettaij/jacobi_pd/README.md

 jacobi
 ===========

-# Development Status: *Planning (pre-alpha)*
+# Development Status: *alpha*

-WARNING: As of 2019-1-21, this code compiles, but I have not yet had time to begin the debugging process.
-(Once started, it should not take long.)
+As of 2020-1-23, basic functionality appears to be working.
+More testing is needed including tests for memory leaks and profiling.
+The API might change slightly, but existing code built using it should still work.
+(I might add "const" to first argument of Jacobi::Diagonalize().)

 ## Description